-Which of the following is not a function of fat in the human body... | Channels for Pearson+
+Which of the following is NOT a function of fat in the human body... | Channels for Pearson+

 1

-Understand the primary functions of fat in the human body: Fat serves as a major energy storage, provides insulation and protection to organs, and is involved in hormone production.
+Identify the primary functions of fat in the human body.
+These include insulation and protection, energy storage, and hormone production.

-Recognize that fats are not involved in the transport of oxygen in the blood.
-This function is primarily carried out by hemoglobin, a protein found in red blood cells.
+Understand that insulation and protection refer to fat's role in maintaining body temperature and cushioning organs.

-Compare each option with the known functions of fat: Insulation and protection, hormone production, and energy storage are all functions of fat.
+Recognize that energy storage is a key function of fat, as it provides a reserve of energy that can be used when needed.

-Identify the option that does not align with the functions of fat: Transport of oxygen in the blood is not a function of fat.
+Acknowledge that hormone production involves fats as precursors for certain hormones, such as steroid hormones.

-Conclude that the correct answer is the option that does not match the known functions of fat, which is 'Transport of oxygen in the blood.'
+Consider the role of oxygen transport in the body, which is primarily a function of hemoglobin in red blood cells, not fat.
+Therefore, oxygen transport is not a function of fat.

 Watch next